SNOMED-Documents/snomed-editorial-guide/organism-naming-conventions.md

 For example,

   *     * [ 698206009 | Brucella suis biovar 4 (organism)|](http://snomed.info/id/698206009 "698206009 | Brucella suis biovar 4 \(organism\) |")

+_Serovar_ and _serotype_ are generally synonymous, with a preference for _serovar_ in the FSN and PT unless there is an authoritative source for the organism that uses _serotype_.

+These guidelines should be applied to new content.
+Existing content may not be in compliance with this guidance; the process of correcting existing content will be carried out as time and resources permit.

 The subspecies types and variants should be included in the FSN, PT and other descriptions as per terming in authoritative resource where one exists (example: see sub-sections for Salmonella serotype nomenclature as well as Streptococcus pneumoniae below).
 In the absence of such resources, associated scientific literature is consulted for the most common and accurate representation.
 Inclusion of the subspecies types and variants accurately is to avoid ambiguity when the same number or letter is used to refer to different organism variants.